luiswirth/bsc-thesis/src/matter.typ

 but the more general way is to describe the domain as a manifold.
 This is the first way in which differential geometry enters our theory.

-One can intuitively think of a manifold $Omega$ just as a subspace of euclidean space $RR^N$.
-#footnote[
-This is a valid perspective thanks to the Whitney Embedding Theorem, telling us that every $n$-dimensional topological manifold can be embedded in $RR^(2n)$.
-]
-An easy example for a manifold would be the unit sphere $SS^2$ inside of $RR^3$.
-It's the set of points ${ xv in RR^3 mid(|) norm(xv) = 1 }$, distance 1 from the origin.
-So it's just the surface and not the ball, that has it's volume filled in.
-This perspective is called the extrinsic view of a manifold, since we study the manifold from the ambient space $RR^3$.
-The manifold is placed into it through an embedding $Phi: Omega -> RR^N$.
-Using it, we can study this manifold with the tools from extrinsic euclidean geometry.
-If the manifold is curved the ambient space must be higher dimensional than the manifold itself.
-For our example the ambient space is 3 dimensional, while the dimension of the manifold is just 2D, since the sphere is just a surface.

-But the manifold is an object in it's own right, that exists independent from the ambient space.
-We can take an intrinsic view and study the manifold without ever referring to the surroundings.
-This is the perspective that differential geometry takes and is the one we will be mainly using.
-Here we forget about the embedding $Phi$ and study the manifold as an abstract mathematical object.

-This is also the way in which Einstein's Theory of General Relativity describe the spacetime continuum.
-Spacetime is a manifold of intrinsic dimension 4 and the theory doesn't say anything about the ambient space in which the manifold is embeddable into.
-It might as well not exist!
-Spacetime is purely intrinsic and there is no outside.

-Let's dive into the intrinsic description of manifolds.
-A manifold is a type of topological space.
-Topology tells us how our space is connected and gives us a notion of closeness.
-The topology being manifold, tells us that our space is at each point locally homeomorphic to $n$-dimensional euclidean space.
-Here $n$ is the intrinsic dimension.
-In the case of $SS^2$, we have $n=2$.
-Intuitively this means that if you zoom close enough the space looks just like flat space.

-Differentiable/Smooth structure?
-Topology gives us a notion of continuity and makes our manifold have $C^0$ regualarity, but in order to solve PDEs on manifolds, we need them to be differentiable.
-For this we need an additional differentiable/smooth structure.
-Given this we are able to do calculus on the manifold.
-This is done on the tangent spaces of the manifold.
-These are vector spaces at each point of the manifold, which make the curvy manifold look like a flat linear vector space locally.

-Next to topological and differentiable structures, we also need geometrical information.
-Geometry lets us measure angles, lengths, areas, volumes and so on.
-This is not possible with differential topology alone.
-In the extrinsic view, we do geometry using the global coordinates
-$(x_1,dots,x_N)$ of the manifold, provided by the embedding $Phi: p |-> (x_1,dots,x_N)$.
-These coordinates describe the position of the manifold in the ambient space.
-Using coordinates all geometrical properties can easily be calculated, using euclidean geometry.

-The intrinsic way to describe the geometry of the manifold is called Riemannian geometry.
-For this we need to equipe our toplogical manifold with an additional structure called a Riemannian metric.
-It allows us to measure angles, lengths, areas, etc in a fashion that is completly independent of the ambient space and the embedding.
-The Riemannian metric is an inner product on the tangent spaces that continuously varies across the manifold.
-This inner product induces a norm on the tangent vectors, that let's us measure their lengths and the inner product gives us angles.
-Using the metric we can compute all geometric properties that one could compute with an embedding.
-This turns our differentiable manifold into a Riemannian manifold.

 In the most general sense our PDE domain is a piecewise smooth oriented and bounded $n$-dimensional (pseudo) Riemannian manifold, $n in NN$ with a piecewise smooth boundary.

-Orientability is the property of a manifold that we can choose a consistent orientation.
-Famous examples of manifolds that are not orientable are the möbius strip and the klein bottle, both of which only have one side.
-So they are lacking a backside.

 == The mesh as a discretized Riemannian manifold